 • Protecting the Environment

-GRANT-MAKING OPERATIONS
+GRANT-MAKING PROGRAMMES

-The Foundation accepts applications for grants from public-law entities and private-law non-profit entities for the following two programmes:
+The Foundation accepts applications for grants from public-law entities and private-law non-profit entities for the following programmes:

 • The Open Grants Programme’, which accepts applications throughout the year submitted by public entities and non-profit organisations, who must use the Foundation’s customised online platform.
 Priority is given to applications with a budget of up to €5,000.
 Details about the procedure for the submission & evaluation of grant applications are available here.
-In 2025, it is not projected that any school requests will be covered by the resources of the ‘Open Grants Programme’, as the Bodossaki Foundation actively supports schools and their students through nationwide educational programs such as “Experience Science” and “Young Business Talents.”
+In 2025, it is not projected that any school requests will be covered by the resources of the ‘Open Grants Programme’, as the Bodossaki Foundation actively supports schools and their students through nationwide educational programs such as “Experience Science” and “Young Business Talents”.